• Skip to primary navigation

 • Make the stock by dissolving the stock cube in 1 and a half cups of boiling water.
 Mix the tomato puree, Worcestershire sauce, honey and mustard into the stock and set aside.

-• Add the potatoes and mushrooms (and any other vegetables you may be using) to the slow-cooker and pour over the prepared stock.
+Add the potatoes and mushrooms to the slow-cooker and then stir in the prepared stock.

-• Cover the slow-cooker with the lid and cook either on low power for 5 to 6 hours or on high power for 4 to 5 hours.
+Cover with a lid and cook on low for 6 to 7 hours or high for 4 to 5 hours.

 • mash one or two of the potato pieces and stir them through the gravy.
 The starch from the potatoes will thicken the gravy.

-• Serve over rice with a side of mixed green vegetables.
+Serve over rice or crusty bread with a side of mixed green vegetables.
 See my posts on how to cook rice in the microwave or how to cook rice in the oven, for easy ways to cook the perfect rice every time.

 Freezing and storage